 Walnut Creek CA 94596

 Large Events and Venues

 Large event means an event that charges an admission price, or is operated by a local agency, and serves an average of more than 2,000 individuals per day, including, but not limited to, a public, nonprofit, or privately owned park, parking lot, golf course, street system, or other open space when being used for an event, including, but not limited to, a sporting event or a flea market.

 Large venue means a permanent facility that annually seats or serves an average of more than 2,000 individuals within the grounds of the facility per day.
 A venue facility includes, but is not limited to, a public, nonprofit, or privately owned or operated stadium, amphitheater, arena, hall, amusement park, conference or civic center, zoo, aquarium, airport, racetrack, horse track, performing arts center, fairground, museum, theater, or other public attraction facility.

 A lot of food is brought in, cooked and sold at community events, and often a lot of food is wasted.
+This may include your food vendors, community groups, and on-site facilities.
 Food can easily be recovered and donated to feed hungry people.

 - Bring a reusable bag.
 A lot of the fun at events is walking around the booths to look at and purchase unique and handcrafted items.
 Say ‘no’ to plastic bags.

 - Bring a reusable water bottle.
 Many events provide water filling stations.